Trauma therapy in London

 Sessions are available in person at our London consulting rooms and online for those who prefer remote therapy or are based outside London.

-To arrange an initial consultation for trauma therapy in London, please use our contact form or call the practice directly.
+To arrange an initial consultation with a trauma therapist in London, please use our contact form or call the practice directly.
 We typically have availability within one to two weeks.

 What types of trauma do you treat?

 The practice works with both single-incident trauma (accidents, assault, sudden bereavement, medical events) and complex developmental trauma (childhood neglect or abuse, repeated difficult experiences over time).
-Philippe Jacquet is EMDR Europe accredited at the highest level and integrates EMDR, Jungian analysis and art psychotherapy within trauma-focused work.
+Philippe Jacquet is an EMDR practitioner and integrates EMDR, Jungian analysis and art psychotherapy within trauma-focused work.

 How is trauma therapy different from general counselling?